 There is no doubt that the war in Ukraine will change, and has already changed, the nature of politics in Europe.
 Most notably, Germany reversed decades of foreign policy after World War II.
-He announced that he would strengthen his army (dropping his reluctance to invest in his army), seek alternative energy sources (easing dependence on Russian oil and gas) and, more recently, even supply heavy weapons to the Ukraine (an act he had resisted until this month).
+He announced that he would strengthen his army (dropping his reluctance to invest in his army), seek alternative energy sources (easing dependence on Russian oil and gas) and, more recently, even supply heavy weapons to the military.
+Ukraine (an act he had resisted until this month).

 But Ukraine’s impact will not be limited to Europe.
 If this war drags on, economically, politically and diplomatically, Asia and the Asian political order will change.
 Some of these changes have already taken place.